rhythmshandlya/nginx-rtmp-sreaming-server/README.md

 ## Getting Started

 1. Clone this repository.
-2. Navigate to the desired directory.
+2. Install PNPM globally if you haven't already: `npm install -g pnpm`
-3. Follow the instructions in the README for setup.
+3. Navigate to the root directory of the repository.
-4. Repeat for each component.
+4. Run `pnpm install` to install dependencies for all apps and packages.
+5. Run `pnpm dev` to start all apps at once.

 ## Contributing